-- 1. No manner of dress should bear any indecent/suggestive words or slogans or sexual innuendos; nor should they bear any slogans or phrases related to tobacco, alcohol, drugs, or gangs.
-Likewise, no phrases or slogans of a prejudicial nature toward groups of people, races, etc. are allowed. - 2.
-Slits in dresses or skirts should be no shorter than one inch below the extended fingers of both hands. - 3.
+1. No manner of dress should bear any indecent/suggestive words or slogans or sexual innuendos; nor should they bear any slogans or phrases related to tobacco, alcohol, drugs, or gangs.
+Likewise, no phrases or slogans of a prejudicial nature toward groups of people, races, etc. are allowed.

+- 2. Slits in dresses or skirts should be no shorter than one inch below the extended fingers of both hands. - 3.
 Shorts, skirts, and dresses are acceptable if the hem is no more than 3 inches above the kneecap. - 4.
 Shorts, skirts, dresses, and pants should be hemmed and not frayed. - 5.
+Pants cannot have cuts, holes, frays or tears beginning above the kneecap that does not have a covering behind it. - 6.
 Immodest dress will not be allowed.
-Examples include: strapless dresses, clothes made of seethrough material, tank-tops, muscle shirts, halter tops, blouses or tops that reveal a bare midriff - front or back - at any time, leggings or tights with short tops, low-cut or revealing blouses. - 6.
-Undergarments may not be worn as outerwear. - 7.
+Examples include: strapless dresses, clothes made of seethrough material, tank-tops, muscle shirts, halter tops, blouses or tops that reveal a bare midriff - front or back - at any time, leggings or tights with short tops, low-cut or revealing blouses. - 7.
+Undergarments may not be worn as outerwear. - 8.
 Trousers/jeans/shorts/sweats should be worn properly at the waistline.
-Underpants should not be visible above the waistline of the pants. ....whether the pants are covered by a top or not.

-- 8. No student shall wear curlers, caps, hats, bandannas, visors, or hoods inside any school facility during the school day. - 9.
-Sunglasses or other unusual eyewear, except by written order of a physician, will not be permitted in the school building. - 10.
-Students must wear appropriate and safe footwear (shoes or boots) at all times. - 11.
+Underpants should not be visible above the waistline of the pants. ....whether the pants are covered by a top or not. - 9.
+No student shall wear curlers, caps, hats, bandannas, visors, or hoods inside any school facility during the school day. - 10.
+Sunglasses or other unusual eyewear, except by written order of a physician, will not be permitted in the school building. - 11.
+Students must wear appropriate and safe footwear (shoes or boots) at all times. - 12.
 Girls may have earrings in their ears.
-Any other body piercing by any student, girl or boy, is prohibited. - 12.
-Students will not be allowed to have coverings over prohibited piercings or to have objects present to keep prohibited piercings open. - 13.
+Any other body piercing by any student, girl or boy, is prohibited. - 13.
+Students will not be allowed to have coverings over prohibited piercings (i.e. bandaids, tape etc.) or to have objects present to keep prohibited piercings open. - 14.
 Boys; hair should be neatly trimmed off the ears, out of the eyes, and off the top of the collar.
 Ponytails and/or pigtails of any type are not permitted for boys.
-No objects (including but not limited to beads, ribbons, hair clips) are permitted in boys' hair.
+No objects (including but not limited to beads, ribbons, picks/rakes, hair clips) are permitted in boys' hair.
 Mustaches, beards, or goatees are not allowed.
-Sideburns may extend to the bottom of the earlobe. - 14.
-Unusual or distracting hairstyles will be at the discretion of the administration. - 15.
-Pocket/wallet chains of any kind are not allowed. - 16.
-Pajama bottoms of any kind are not allowed. - 17.
-Arm/wrist/sweat bands of any kind are not allowed. - 18.
-Shirttails should not be excessive in length. - 19.
-"Grills" are prohibited. - 20.
-Roller shoes are prohibited during the instructional day or at any Bremond I.S.D. activity on or off campus. - 21.
-Students shall remain fully clothed in public places including hallways outside locker rooms and restrooms. - 22.
-Cuts in eyebrows are prohibited. - 23.
+Sideburns may extend to the bottom of the earlobe. - 15.
+Unusual or distracting hairstyles will be at the discretion of the administration. - 16.
+Pocket/wallet chains of any kind are not allowed. - 17.
+Pajama bottoms of any kind are not allowed. - 18.
+Arm/wrist/sweat bands of any kind are not allowed. - 19.
+Shirttails should not be excessive in length. - 20.
+"Grills" are prohibited. - 21.
+Roller shoes are prohibited during the instructional day or at any Bremond I.S.D. activity on or off campus. - 22.
+Students shall remain fully clothed in public places including hallways outside locker rooms and restrooms. - 23.
+Cuts in eyebrows are prohibited. - 24.
 Sleeveless shirts by boys are prohibited.